RemiSEGARD/testSHuite/README.md

  - *stdin*: Input string to write in the standart input of the program
  - *stdout*: Expected output of the program.
 Ignored if *ref* is set
  - *stderr*: Expected error output of the program.
 Ignored if *ref* is set
+ - *artifact*: Writes the stdout in a file with the given name, so it can be used for later tests.
+All artifacts are removed at the end of the testsuite.

 ### Variables